Skip to main content

 Career tips

-You would normally charge for lessons by the hour and your salary will depend on how many hours you work and your location.
+You would normally charge for lessons by the hour, so your salary will depend on how many hours you work and the demand for training in your area.

 Professional and industry bodies